- Ibuprofen is a type of anti-inflammatory pain-relief medicine.

 Ibuprofen can be used for the short-term relief of fever, mild to moderate pain and inflammation (redness, swelling and soreness).

-Ibuprofen might ease some of the symptoms of:
+Ibuprofen might also reduce some of the symptoms of:

 - sinus pain